TechxArtisanStudio/Openterface/docs/faq.md

 ??? warning "Privacy & Security: Be cautious when using third-party host app"
     As our project is open source, you may find alternative versions of host applications compatible with our Mini-KVM developed by others.
 While these can offer additional features, please ensure you review their security and privacy practices. **The Openterface Team cannot guarantee or be responsible for the safety of third-party applications**.

-#### When will the host app for Android be available?
-We are currently developing the host app for Android, but it is a lower priority compared to versions for mainstream operating systems like macOS, Windows, and Linux.
-We appreciate your patience and encourage you to stay tuned for updates.
-If you are interested in assisting with development, feel free to join our community or contact us via email!

 #### Is there a host app supporting ChromeOS?
 Yes, but it is currently under development.
 We are planning to create a web extension designed to support both Chrome and Firefox browsers.
 Although its development priority is slightly lower than that for mainstream operating systems such as macOS, Windows, and Linux, we are actively working on it.
 Please bear with us and stay tuned for updates!
 If you're keen to help out with our development, come hang out with us in the community or shoot us an email!